-Welcome to the Queens Irish Oral History Project, devoted to collecting the stories and experiences of the Irish and Irish-Americans in Queens.
+Welcome to the Queens Irish Oral History Project, devoted to collecting the stories and experiences of the Irish and Irish-Americans in Queens and beyond.

 Many thanks to the interviewees who have participated in this unique project thus far.
 It’s been our pleasure to spend time with you.
 Each of you has provided invaluable insight into the immigrant experience with characteristic Irish wit and wisdom.
 Because of your efforts many people will be able to hear first-hand accounts of arriving and assimilating to a new life in New York during the past 70 years.